uccser/cs-field-guide/csfieldguide/chapters/content/en/introduction/introduction.md

 I'm glad you asked!
 Put simply, computer science is about tools and techniques for designing and building applications that are very fast, have great interfaces, are reliable, secure, helpful — even fun.

-A lot of people confuse computer science with {glossary-link term="program" reference-text="introduction"}programming{glossary-link end}.
+A lot of people confuse computer science with {glossary-link term="program"}programming{glossary-link end}.
 It has been said that "computer science is no more about computers than astronomy is about telescopes" ([Mike Fellows](http://en.wikiquote.org/wiki/Computer_science)).
 Programming is the tool that computer scientists use to bring great ideas to life, but just knowing how to give programmed instructions to a computer isn't enough to create software that delights and empowers people.